ygdanchoi/atari-tempest/README.md

 The `Blaster` coordinates are defined based on:
 1. The rim of the current quadrilateral, i.e. the line from `tubeQuad[0]` to `tubeQuad[1]`
-2. The relative position within the current quadrilateral, i.e. `this.xPosInTubeQuad`
+2. The relative lateral position within the current quadrilateral, i.e. `this.xPosInTubeQuad`
   - `this.xPosInTubeQuad === this.xPos % Blaster.NUM_BLASTER_POSITIONS`

 ```js